 - Identity and work towards resolving any family conflict

-- Overcome judgement and blame; begin forging trust
+- Overcome judgment and blame; begin forging trust

 - Uproot denial and replace it with a positive and focused awareness, supported by good coping skills